-There are Amida Ministers in many parts of the world: Belgium, Canada, the United States, India, Israel and the United Kingdom.
+There are Amida Ministers in many parts of the world: Spain, Canada, the United States, India, Israel and the United Kingdom.

 There are two roles in the Ministry team, Gankonin (person of the vow-light) and the more senior Minister.
 They may minister to a congregation, or work supported by their ordination in other ways, from chaplaincy to socially engaged work, to online teaching or writing.

-Some in the Ministry time work full-time as priests, others part-time, but all are engaged in right livelihood; work which embodies the Bodhisattva spirit.
+Some work full-time as priests, others part-time, but all are engaged in right livelihood; work which embodies the Bodhisattva spirit.
 They are all able to perform the usual activities and ceremonies of priests such as funerals and weddings, as well as teaching the dharma, leading practice sessions and developing community.